Codebreaks/admin-devise/README.md

 # selfeval
 Determine whether students are ready to take CSCE 629, so they can decide whether to sign up.
-<<<<<<< HEAD

-## Authentication and Sign-Up Module

-This is the Authentication and Sign-Up module for TAMU 629 Self Evaluation System

-## License

-All source code in the application is open-source.

 ## Getting started